LanaCreegan/airport-quiz/README.md

 - A message is displayed with the final score
 - A back to home button is displayed underneath the final score message

+### Skeleton
+The quiz was designed using two pages, with the buttons and questions being displayed in boxes in the center of the page

+### Surface
+Theme
+The theme of the quiz is based around an airplane

+Background image
+The background image of a plane flying is used to keep in with the airport theme.
+It's white and blue colours give an eye catching yet calming and clean aesthetic and what many would associate with looking out a plane window.

+Colours
+The colours choosen were to complement the background image and to not take away from the blue and white, while still standing out